Many blogs -- including this one -- end each post with a call-to-action that leads to a landing page.

 Keep in mind that the success rate of any CTA will have a lot to do with your specific audience, so we encourage you to run some tests of your own to determine if slide-in CTAs are the right fit for your blog.

-How to Install Slide-In CTAs on Your Blog Using Leadin
+How to Install Slide-In CTAs on Your Blog Using HubSpot Marketing Free

 To install these slide-in CTAs on your blog, you'll need:

-- A free Leadin account (sign up here).
+- A free HubSpot account (sign up here).

-If you don't have access to #1, email this article to your webmaster so he or she can setup Leadin.
+If you don't have access to #1, email this article to your webmaster so he or she can setup HubSpot's free marketing tools for you.
 You can do the rest.

-If you use HubSpot to host your website, you can add Leadin as an add-on in Products & Add-ons by following these instructions.
-(Note: If you have an existing Leadin account, you'll have to add the add-on, then delete your old account.)
+If you use HubSpot to host your website, you can add Lead Flows (pop-ups forms) as an add-on in Products & Add-ons by following these instructions.

 2) Create a Lead Flow and choose "slide-in box" as the type.

-Once you have Leadin all set up, you'll want to start by creating a Lead Flow -- an all-in-one conversion pop-up that allows you to target your audience with specific content.
+Once you have HubSpot's free marketing tools (or Lead Flows in your existing HubSpot portal) all set up, you'll want to start by creating a Lead Flow -- an all-in-one conversion pop-up that allows you to target your audience with specific content.

 To access the Lead Flows editor, click "Lead Flows" in the top navigation, then "Create Lead Flow."